 Combine rafting big summer flows down rapids that are over a football field long, an ultra-comfortable ‘safari style’ backcountry camp (think glamping), and options for mountain biking, running, inflatable kayaking, and fly fishing.
 The Upper Klamath cuts a steep wilderness canyon through the Cascades of Southern Oregon and is one of the finest and most exciting class-IV+ rivers in the West.
-This is a uniquely action packed and comfortable 2-day luxury camping adventure – there is no other trip like it in the United States.
+This is a uniquely action packed and comfortable 2 or 3 day luxury camping adventure – there is no other trip like it in the United States.

 Portland Monthly named our Upper Klamath Multi-Sport Rafting Safari as one of their “Ten Once-in-a-Lifetime Cascadian Journeys” – “It is glamping at its best.
 And you must earn it.”

 Momentum’s first commercial rafting trip was on the Upper Klamath and it is one of the two rivers that made us choose Ashland, Oregon as our base.
 We have added many other rivers and adventures to our offerings, but Ashland is still our home and the ‘UK’ will always be an integral part of our trip offerings and a guest and guide favorite.
 We recently built our ‘Upper Klamath Bush Camp’ to create one of the most unique, active, and comfortable trips in the U.S.

 The same guides that guide our trips throughout Oregon, Northern California, Idaho, and abroad run our Upper K trips – guides with a minimum of 5 years of experience on many of the world’s most difficult whitewater rivers, and guides that truly enjoy sharing the outdoors and their outdoor experiences with others.